daormar/debasher/doc/design_doc_webui.md

 - **Refused programs and the saved script.** Generating the script before writing the program metadata, so that a program that script generation refuses leaves the home directory as it was.
+- **Guards in the backend.** Refusing in the backend, and not only in the frontend, a save, a reset of the output directory or a change of it while there is a run in progress, and blocking "Run program (debug)" and "Check program options" during a run, which today save the generated script without that check.
+- **A moved home directory.** Taking the home directory from the place the program is loaded from rather than from the program metadata, and deciding what a moved program should do with an output directory that still points to the old place.
 - **What import loses.** Adding `define_infile_opt` to the grammar of import, so that a process with an input file given as a literal keeps its mode; and giving `_define_opt_deps` and `_program_type` a place in the model, the